ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week03Ethics-BradyPacheco.md

 > **Mark 12:17** <br> Jesus said to them, “Render to Caesar the things that are Caesar’s, and to God the things that are God’s.”
 And they marveled at him.

 #### 5. First Principle
 Both of these verses combined remind us that we are to give the government what we owe them however we are to always advocate for the weak and those we can help.
-This option, if successful, grants secuirty to users and also renders to the government what they want.
+This option, if successful, grants security to users and also renders to the government what they want.

 ## Excursus

 The dilemma here is that the authorities are asking for permissions which I can give in order to stop an egregious and moral evil.
 However, the permissions I grant them, could result in cascading problems for many others and grant authorities too much power and unrestricted permissions.

 This is an issue because as Christians, we should always strive to protect those who cannot protect themselves.
-In giving the auhtorites a back door, you are protecting trafficking victims who cannot protect themselves.
-However, you may be exposing others the threates and vulnerablities unknowingly and making it so *they* cannot protect themselves.
+In giving the authorities a back door, you are protecting trafficking victims who cannot protect themselves.
+However, you may be exposing others the threats and vulnerabilities unknowingly and making it so *they* cannot protect themselves.

 ## My Choice

-I would choose option
+I would choose option 3.
+I think it successfully combines the desired outcomes of both the previous options.
+It allows me to give the authorities what they want while also protecting users and their privacy.
+While it is not guaranteed that the users privacy will be safe and that the authorities will hold good on their promise, it is better to propose the option and fail, then to not propose it at all while still saving the trafficking victims.